model-checking/kani/docs/src/getting-started.md

 ## Project Status

-Kani is currently under active development and has not made an official release yet.
+Kani is currently under active development.
+Releases are published [here](https://github.com/model-checking/kani/releases).
 There is support for a fair amount of Rust language features, but not all (e.g., concurrency).
 Please see [Limitations - Rust feature support](./rust-feature-support.md) for a detailed list of supported features.